This tour opens up an array of wonderful sights in Tuscany – from the well known towns, through to producer visits and lesser known spots.

 Tuscany Villages Tour Accommodation

-We stay at the Tenuta di Mensanello, a collection of historic stone buildings that developed initially around a chapel in the 11th century, gradually expanding over the centuries.
-Today this estate is run as a boutique hotel, with the agricultural activities still carrying on too.
+We stay at the Tenuta di Mensanello.
+Different to a hotel, this is a farmstay (agriturismo).
+It is a collection of stone buildings that developed initially around a chapel in the 11th century, gradually expanding over the centuries.
+Originally the farm workers lived in these buildings.

 L Z